Aksh2/ContactsApp/README.md

 5. Uses Dagger 2 for dependency Injection and to fecilitate code re use.
 6. Network aware activities.

-Note: The app uses swipe refresh layout in the main screen.
+Note: 1.
+The app uses swipe refresh layout in the main screen.
 Swipe to reload latest contacts.
+      2. The project will run only in Android Studio 3.6 or greater.
+Please use the latest version of Android Studio.